Utshaw/JAVA/README.md

 ```
  sudo update-alternatives --install "/usr/bin/javac" "javac" "/usr/lib/jvm/jdk-11/bin/javac" 1010
 ```
+## Intellij Idea
+### Choosing project SDK
+- File -> Project Structure -> Project SDK -> Choose the parent folder of bin folder for jdk, On Ubuntu the path is `/usr/lib/jvm/jdk-11`
+- Chose project language level same as the project sdk.
+If the jdk is 11 then the language level will be 11 too.
+### Some settings
+- File -> Settings -> Auto Import; Check `Add unabmigous import on the fly`, `Optimize imports on the fly`
+- File -> Settings -> Code Folding: Uncheck `Imports`, `One-line methods`, `Closures`, `Generic constructor ...`

 ## Annotations
 - @Override to override a methods from parent class